Nebula-Block-Data/docs/Overview.md

 ## What are GPU Instances?

-[GPU instances] are our final and base Nebula Block product, which enables you to spin up and deploy GPU instances for your AI and compute-intensive projects in a flash!
-By a myriad of different configurations and hardware, you can integrate these virtual machines in your project at a good market price.
+[GPU instances](GPU_Instances/Overview.md) are cloud computing resources that you can rent out for your AI and compute-intensive projects!
+Select your desired hardware and its configurations, and gain access to cutting edge cloud computing resources in minutes!

 ## Contact Us